 Doodles combine the eager-to-please nature of the Retriever with the intelligence of the Poodle.
 They are easy to train and are often recommended for first-time pet owners.

-Doodles, especially the F1b generation and multi-gens (see below), are famous as low-shedding dogs.
+Doodles, especially the F1b generation and multi-gens (see below) including Doubledoodles, are famous as low-shedding dogs.
 No dogs are non-shedding, and there is individual variability among Doodles.
-Nevertheless, Doodles with their curly and wavy coats are considerably less shedding than breeds with straight coats.
+Nevertheless, Doodles with their curly and wavy coats are considerably less shedding than breeds with flat coats.

 My Lacey and Tessa are both extremely low shedding.
 Normal house-cleaning has always been enough for them, whereas my Labrador Retrievers required daily sweeping and collection of hair bunnies.

 Because they are low-shedding, Doodles are considered "hypoallergenic."
 This means they are less likely to cause allergic reactions in people who are sensitive to dog hair or dander.
 However, no dogs are non-allergenic.
-People have tremendous variability in their sensitivities—both to what they react and how severely.
+People have tremendous variability in their sensitivities—both what they react to and how severely they react to it.
 If you are allergic to dogs, you probably know it.
 If you still want a dog, you should consider a Doodle.
 Spend some time with a Doodle and see how you feel.
 Only you can tell what is suitable for you.
-(My 2019 buyers who were concerned about allergies tell me they are experiencing no problems with their puppies.)
+(My previous buyers who were concerned about allergies tell me they are experiencing no problems with their puppies.)

 Doodles tend to be energetic, especially as puppies.
 They require morning and evening half-hour walks to keep them in good health and spirits.
 Additional walks and outside play will help your puppy develop strong muscles and bones for a healthy adult life.
 If you live in an apartment, you will want easy outdoor access and time to exercise them regularly.